jnozzi/cocoadev.com/SiteContent/General/OddViewBehavior.markdown

-'''This is a menagerie that records some of the strange sights that people have seen over the years...'''
+**This is a menagerie that records some of the strange sights that people have seen over the years...**

-Note that it contains embedded locators that may become invalid sometime in the future (but were valid as of Feb 02 2006) http://goo.gl/[[OeSCu]]
+Note that it contains embedded locators that may become invalid sometime in the future (but were valid as of Feb 02 2006) http://goo.gl/General/OeSCu

 ----

-I was working on a subclass of [[NSView]] that draws a simple menu and I found an odd bug in it.
+I was working on a subclass of General/NSView that draws a simple menu and I found an odd bug in it.
 I worked on it for a long time, but it doesn't look like the bug is in my source code.
-The subclass is supposed to draw a menu which is just a list of [[NSStrings]].
+The subclass is supposed to draw a menu which is just a list of General/NSStrings.
 I created two slightly different versions of the view, one in which the bug appears and one in which it doesn't.

 Bugged Example:
 I wanted the menu to occupy the whole view so I took the view's height and divided it by the number of items in the menu to get each row's height.
 Before drawing any items, I set the current color to black (the background color).
 Then I had a loop which filled the current row's rect with the current color and then drew the string in that rect.
 Only the first row drawn (the bottom one) displayed with a black background.